AgbaD/crowdFunding-eth/README.md

-To test this app, you need to connect to Ethereum Goerli Testnet and have some GoerliETH in your wallet
+- To test this app, you need to connect to Ethereum Goerli Testnet and have some GoerliETH in your wallet
+- You can create your own campaigns and then donate to the to get your testnet tokens back
+- All tokens donated goes to the campaign creator

 URL: [https://crowd-funding-eth.vercel.app/](https://crowd-funding-eth.vercel.app/)